yegor256/blog/_posts/2017/aug/2017-08-22-to-be-nice-or-not.md

 generate _profit_, which, by definition, is "taking more and returning less."
 What kind of a soft heart will be happy to do that?

+{% quote In a nutshell, we are either soft-hearted or successful. %}

 [_7 Soft Hearted Mistakes Startup Founders Make_](http://foolishnessfile.com/soft-hearted-mistakes/) perfectly summarizes how softness may become a weakness, if we fail to take it under control.
 In a nutshell,